Group Testing with Prior Statistics: Appendix

 \subsection{Proof of Theorem~\ref{th:ModCoco}}

-\begin{proof} The proof approach is based on that of Thoerem 3 in~\cite{chan2011non}.
-Our goal is to efficiently identify all non-defective items in the universal set $\tps$.
-Here we map the problem to Coupon Collector's Problem.
-Non-defective items are the coupons.
-The set of negative tests which directly reveal non-defective items can be viewed as a chain of coupon collection.
+\begin{proof} The proof is modified from the proof of Thoerem 3 in~\cite{chan2011non}.
+The goal is to efficiently identify all non-defective items in the universal set $\tps$.
+As \cite{chan2011non} pointed out, it is possible to map the problem to the Coupon Collector's Problem.
+Non-defective items stand for the coupons.
+The set of negative tests which directly reveals non-defective items can be viewed as a chain of coupon collection.

-Then for each row, we assume a fixed \textit{group testing sampling parameter} $g$ such that the sampling process are conducted exactly $g$ times for each row.
-And we use a non-uniform sampling distribution $\hpvt$ to draw the coupons.
-Hence the probability of outcome $0$ for each group testing process is $\left(\sum_{i=1}^{\np}\hat{p_{i}}\left(1-p_{i}\right)\right)^{g}$ and in total we have $Tg$ times of selecting the coupons, namely the non-defective items from the universal set $\tps$.
-Thus we describe a test as a length-$g$ sequence of selection and when a collector obtains a full set of coupons, the number of coupons collected should be at least the stopping time $\mathcal{T}$.
+Then for each row, we assume a fixed \textit{group testing sampling parameter} $g>0$ and without of generality we assume that $g$ is an integer.
+We draw the coupons $g$ times (with replacement) according to a particular sampling distribution $\hpvt$ (specified in~\ref{eq:dis}).
+Hence the probability of obtaining an outcome $0$ for each test is $\left(\sum_{i=1}^{n}\widehat{p_{i}}\left(1-p_{i}\right)\right)^{g}$ and in total we draw the coupons, \textit{i.e.,} the non-defective items from the universal set $\tps$ $Tg$ times.
+Thus, we can regard a test as a length-$g$ sequence of selection and when a collector obtains a full set of coupons, the number of coupons collected should be at least the stopping time $\mathcal{T}$.
 In expectation, we can summarize the following equation:

 For items being drawn with non-uniform distribution $\hpvt$,~\cite{boneh1989coupon} suggests that the expected stopping time $\expt{[\mathcal{T}]}$ is given by

 \begin{lemma} Let $n \in \mathbb{Z^{+}}$, we have